Admit it. The title just called to you, right? It made you desperate to know what on earth I did on my snow day to be blog-worthy.

 Are you getting the picture?

-Right at lunch time, I left Alex with the girls and headed out to buy groceries.
+at lunch time, I left Alex with the girls and headed out to buy groceries.
 My parents are headed to town tomorrow and would probably appreciate something to eat other than Cheerios.

 So I was out shopping in the freezing cold but……I was getting out of making them lunch.
 Smart, huh?